rndexe/nowtransmitting/src/exhibits/fluid-dialogues.md

 relatedlist:
   - quadrelatedtxt: Controlling the Plague in British India by Christos Lynteris
   - quadrelatedtxt: COVID-19 Indoor Safety Guideline by Martin Bazant, John Bush, Kasim Khan
+authorname: Basse Stittgen
+authorbio: The work of Basse Stittgen is positioned at the intersection of design, art and material research.
+It stems from a fascination for matter, how it can be created, applied, used, reused and questioned.
+This approach might lead to investigations into production cycles, or become a tool to unfold hidden narratives and potentials embedded in matter.
 ---